Skip to main content

 • Priority Amongst Other Exams: If you have multiple exams with overlapping practice dates, this parameter lets you prioritize how much of your time is spent on each exam.
 The priority between two overlapping exams represents the ratio of cards between those exams.
 For example, if you have Exam A with priority 2 and Exam B with priority 1, you'll see twice as many cards from Exam A each day (if cards exist to be practiced).

-• Reschedule Cards With Existing History: If you’ve already learned some cards that will be on the exam when you schedule the exam, we normally leave their practice schedules as-is.
+• Pull Forward Cards With Existing History: If you’ve already learned some cards that will be on the exam when you schedule the exam, we normally leave their practice schedules as-is.
 If you want to relearn them as if they were new, enable this checkbox.
 (This option won't be shown if you haven't studied any cards in the exam's document(s) yet.)

 What study plan should I choose?